artefactual/atom-docs/admin-manual/maintenance/cli-import-export.rst

    Related :term:`enities <entity>` that were linked to the matched and deleted records are **not** also deleted - if you want them removed, they must be manually deleted separately.
-Simliarly, on import of the replacement record(s), recreating the previous links to other related entities is not guaranteed - AtoM proceeds with the replacement import as if it were new, and uses the matching and linking criteria described in the
+Similarly, on import of the replacement record(s), recreating the previous links to other related entities is not guaranteed - AtoM proceeds with the replacement import as if it were new, and uses the matching and linking criteria described in the